Dorsi is a freelance writer/researcher in the San Francisco Bay Area. She is also a photographer, art educator, and artist.

 What You Need to Draw a Seahorse

-- White Paper: Printer paper is alright, but if you are going to paint it, then something thicker like watercolor or art paper would be best.
+- White Paper: Printer paper is alright, but if you are going to be painting, then something thicker like watercolor or art paper would be best.

 - Black Sharpie: This is optional and only needed if you want to trace the seahorse in black.